-Every Writing Club session includes one group coaching call for grad students, and one for professors.
-These are coach-run Q&A sessions, which offer fascinating insight and support into issues that are rarely discussed among academics.
+Every Writing Club session includes live group coaching calls.
+These are coach-run sessions, which offer fascinating insight and support into issues that are rarely discussed among academics.

 Enjoy access to 3 chat rooms — a private group chat room, a room for grad students or professors, and a site-wide chat we fondly call the Club Cafe©.
 Have real-time discussions, share tips and encouragement, create group-writing challenges, hold virtual café writing dates, and more!

 Multiple times each week, you can check in to a coach-moderated Challenge Chat.
 You’ll announce what you plan to work on, and then you’ll proceed to do your planned writing for 25 minutes.
 Afterward, everyone will reconvene and discuss how it went!
 It sounds simple, but it’s a powerful way to keep you on track with your writing.

 Monthly “People Like Me” calls focus on life in academia in light of different life experiences or personal circumstances.
 These moderated calls are opportunities to connect with members who may share a similar story to your own, including academics who are new parents, those living with chronic illness, or some who were victims of academic bullying.
 We poll our members to determine the class topic beforehand – listen or join in!

 Moderated by Dr. Debra Payne, our resident ACC Certified coach and academic expert, these tele-workshops are shaped by Writing Club polls to specifically meet your needs.
 Each session features a short presentation, followed by a lively Q&A session, and coaching tailored to help overcome your specific obstacles.
 Learn, interact, and become motivated by workshops like “Perfectionism, Procrastination and Martyrdom,” “Mental Health and How to Keep it When You’re Perpetually Isolated,” and “Time Management in the Face of No Available Time.”